AusDTO/gov-au-content-guide/_entries/2016-05-04-capitalisation.md

 **For example**

-> the Government Information Public Access Act, then the Act.
+> the Government Information Public Access Act, then the Act

 Places that are descriptive